 Once installed, the hacker can gain complete control of the compromised machine and execute commands remotely.
 Unfortunately, NetSupport Manager RAT is not the first or last phishing attempt that tries to capitalize on COVID-19.
 Though raising awareness about phishing scams may reduce the campaign’s success rate, it will never result in 100% coverage as there will always be user error, and advanced, sophisticated attacks can trick even seasoned cybersecurity professionals.

 How to avoid getting “bitten” by the NetSupport Manager RAT

 The only way to stop macro-based threats, including zero-day malware that can’t be detected by traditional protection solutions, is to invest in a solution that neutralizes all malicious elements in any and all incoming files.

-Votiro’s Secure File Gateway is the only solution that guarantees complete protection from weaponized files.
+Votiro Cloud is the only solution that guarantees complete protection from weaponized files.
 Unlike detection-based file security solutions that scan for suspicious elements and block some malicious files, Votiro’s revolutionary Positive Selection technology singles out only the safe elements of each file, ensuring every file that enters your organization is 100% safe.
 Founded in 2010 by leading file security experts, Votiro’s new approach to file security works invisibly in the background, completely eliminating threats while ensuring zero interruption to business.
 For more information about how Votiro can help you prevent damage from malicious macros, click here for a demo and experience 100% secure for yourself.